 Schedule a Free Introductory Class!

-Schedule a free introductory class anytime during the studio year (September-June)
+Schedule a free introductory class anytime

 The Academy of Art of Highland Park (AAHP) was born out of a long, time-honored tradition of studio apprenticeship, where the practitioner learns closely from the instructor all of the skills and sensibilities one needs to study their craft as artist.
 For over 20 years, the AAHP, located in central New Jersey, USA, delivered this unique and invaluable experience to countless practitioners, many of whom travelled great distances to train with our highly professional staff.